 Museum of Ice Cream

 There is nothing sweeter than this one-of-a-kind ice cream extravaganza in Soho, where 13 interactive and multi-sensory installations will dazzle adults and kids alike.
 Go for a swim in a pool filled with 100 million sprinkles, slide down a three-story indoor ice cream portal, and take a trip through the rainbow tunnel.
 And you won’t want to leave without stopping at the cafe to sample one or all of the scrumptious, unusual ice cream flavors (we’re partial to the PB&B made with peanut butter and chocolate-covered pretzel pieces).
-Tickets are $36 during the week and $44 for the weekend each and include ice cream and admission into all 13 installations, open daily except Tuesday.
+Ticket prices vary depending on the day of the week, demand, and availability, and each ticket includes ice cream and admission into all 13 installations, open daily except Tuesday.

 558 Broadway, New York, NY 10012